fluorohead/nncg/README.md

 > First line of the template file.

 ***SOFTWARE_VERSION***
-> After the colon, the minimum software version required for
+> After the colon, the minimum software version required to
 > open the file.
 In the current version of the application this field is not checked,
-> made for the future.
-It is recommended to always set it to 0.1.0.
+> made for future use.
+Always set it to 0.1.0.

 ***TITLE***
 > Template title.
 Displayed in large font.
 It is recommended to always fill it out.

 ***COMMENT***
 > Comment displayed below the title in smaller font.
-> It is recommended to indicate the creation date or version of the template here, but it is acceptable
+> It is recommended to indicate the template creation date or template version here, but any other text is acceptable.
-> any other text.

 ***LOGO***
 > Logo file.
 Must be in the same directory as the file
 > template.
-It is recommended to use framed images in the format
+It is recommended to use square images in the PNG format
-> PNG with a resolution of no more than 512x512.
-When empty or in case
+> with a resolution of no more than 512x512.
+When empty or in case of
-> errors, the application logo is displayed.
+> errors, the default application logo is displayed.

 ***BRAND_COLORS***
 > Using a template you can color the interface
 > applications in different colors.
 Listed after a colon, separated by a comma
-> RGB values for background, then RGB values for text, 6 in total
+> RGB values for background, then RGB values for text : total 6
 > values.
 Decimal numbers are used, for example:
 >
      BRAND_COLORS:0,139,224,255,255,255